everest-engineering/lhotse/README.md

 expose it on the `KEYCLOAK_SERVER_PORT` specified in the `.env` file.

 ## Running
+Bring up the dependencies:
+`docker compose up`

-To run the application server using Gradle:
+Run the application server using Gradle:
 `./gradlew bootRun`

 To create a docker image: